-It's MORNING EDITION from NPR News.
+It's MORNING EDITION, from NPR News.
 I'm David Greene.

 STEVE INSKEEP, HOST:

 And I'm Steve Inskeep.
 It's still hard to believe that Japan and China could ever go to war over a few specks of land in the East China Sea, but here's a reminder of how easily war could come.
-Japan has disclosed that one of its navy ships was recently targeted by the radar off a Chinese navy ship.
+Japan has disclosed that one of its navy ships was targeted by the radar of a Chinese navy ship.
 That form of radar is used for targeting weapons.

-FRANK LANGFITT, BYLINE: Japanese Defense officials said the radar incident occurred last Wednesday when the ships were less than two miles apart.
-Here is Japanese Defense Minister Itsunori Onodera at a news conference in Tokyo.
+FRANK LANGFITT, BYLINE: Japanese Defense officials said the radar incident occurred last Wednesday, when the ships were less than two miles apart.
+Here is Japanese Defense Minister Itsunori Onodera, at a news conference in Tokyo.

 (SOUNDBITE OF NEWS CONFERENCE)

-DEFENSE MINISTER, JAPAN: (Through Translator) Directing such radar is very abnormal.
+ITSUNORI ONODERA: (Through Translator) Directing such radar is very abnormal.
 We recognize it would create a very dangerous situation if a single misstep occurred.